thomasleese/fde/README.md

 # Fetch Execute Cycle

-A tool for demonstrating the fetch execute cycle.
+A tool for demonstrating the Fetch-Decode-Execute cycle.